Unveiling Sleep Dysregulation in Chronic Fatigue Syndrome with and without Fibromyalgia Through Bayesian Networks: Materials and Methods

-\textbf{Preprocessing.} Having a controlled homogeneous study population (females of the same age), we considered Health Status (HS): H, CFS, CFS+FM, as the only demographic variable.
+\textbf{Preprocessing.} Having a controlled homogeneous study population (women of the same age), we considered Health Status (HS): H, CFS, CFS+FM, as the only demographic variable.
 When modelling sleep dynamics, we ignored the PSG recordings before the first non-W stage.
 We identified continuous bouts (runs) of each stage---denoted $S_t$, indexed by $t$---and recorded their durations ($D_t$).
-This reduced the original 44,581 sleep-stage-epochs to 7,254 bouts.
+This reduced the original 44,581 sleep-stage epochs to 7,254 bouts.
 For each bout, we also recorded the time-since-sleep-onset ($T_t$, TSSO) and cumulative characteristics ($C_t$) monitoring either sleep-time (CST=N1+N2+N3+R) or restorative-sleep-time (CRST=N3+R).
-To utilize the existing Bayesian inference implementation~\cite{scutari2021BNinR}, we discretized the TSSO into five 90 minutes categories ($<$90, 90-180,..., $>$360) of expected sleep cycles and split $C_t$ and $D_t$ variables into four groups based on (25, 50, 75)\%-quantiles, with the possible additional class of 0, if present in the corresponding variable.
+To utilise the existing Bayesian inference implementation~\cite{scutari2021BNinR}, we discretised the TSSO into five 90-minute categories ($<$90, 90-180,..., $>$360) of expected sleep cycles and split $C_t$ and $D_t$ variables into four groups based on (25, 50, 75)\%-quantiles, with the possible additional class of 0, if present in the corresponding variable.
 The validation cohorts underwent the same preprocessing, yielding 113,071 and 150,296 bouts, respectively.